Muon $g-2$, dark matter, and neutrino mass explanations in a modular $A_4$ symmetry: Model setup

-where $M_0$ is taken to be real without loss of generality.
+where $M_0$ is taken to be real without loss of generality and $r_{1,2}$ are complex free parameters.

-The mass matrix $\mathcal{M}_N$ is then diagonalized by multiplying it with a unitary matrix $V$, it then gives
+The mass matrix $\tilde {\mathcal{M}}_N$ is then diagonalized by multiplying it with a unitary matrix $V$, it then gives

-Here, the mass eigenstate $\psi_R$ is defined by $N_{R_i}=\sum_{k=1,3}V_{i k} \psi_{R_k}$, and its mass eigenvalue is defined by $M_a(a=1,2,3)$.
-To induce the neutrino mass matrix into the Lagrangian, we rewrite the Lagrangian in terms of the mass eigenstate as
+Here, the mass eigenstate $\psi_R$ is defined by $N_{R_i}=\sum_{k=1,3}V_{i k} \psi_{R_k}$, and its mass eigenvalue is defined by $M_a=\frac{M_0}3\tilde M_{a}(a=1,2,3)$. {The active neutrino mass matrix is generated via 1-loop as shown in Fig.~\ref{fig:neut-fm}.} To induce the neutrino mass matrix into the Lagrangian, we rewrite the Lagrangian in terms of the mass eigenstate as